 What env0 adds to this stack

-env zero addresses these at the platform level.
-Custom Flows manage the Terraform-to-Ansible handoff with defined hooks.
+env zero replaces them with something that has operational awareness.
+The env0.yml defines the same Terraform-to-Ansible handoff, but wrapped in approval workflows, a full audit log, and Role-Based Access Control (RBAC).
 TTL policies automatically destroy ephemeral environments when they exceed their configured age.
-That's why the Jenkins demo uses one: without it, a test server provisioned on a Friday is still running Monday morning.
-RBAC controls which teams can apply to which environments.
-Drift detection surfaces when live infrastructure diverges from Terraform state, which matters when Ansible is making ongoing changes to provisioned resources.
+The Jenkins demo uses one specifically because a test server provisioned on a Friday will still be running Monday morning if nothing tears it down automatically.
+Drift detection runs continuously and surfaces when live infrastructure diverges from what Terraform last applied, which matters when Ansible is making ongoing changes between Terraform runs.

 None of this requires rewriting your existing Terraform or Ansible code. env zero wraps the execution environment; your IaC stays as-is.